JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 What is the purpose of a cookie value in the HTTP GET request?

-- ```The cookie value itself doesn't mean anything.
+- &#x1F449;```The cookie value itself doesn't mean anything.
 It is just a value that was returned by a web server to this client during an earlier interaction.```
 - The cookie value indicates whether the user wants to use HTTP/1, HTTP/1.1, or HTTP/2 for this GET request.
 - The cookie value encodes the format of the reply preferred by the client in the response to this GET request.
 - The cookie value encodes a default set of preferences that the user has previously specified for this web site.